adds two numbers

 };

-The virtual destructor is all we need for now.
-Later chapters will add virtual methods for code generation.
+The virtual destructor is all we need in the base class for now.

 class NumberExprAST : public ExprAST {